rubble/alfresco-share-reactjs/README.md

 # Why?

-Modern web application development has turned to using [JavaScript MVC](http://alistapart.com/article/javascript-mvc) frameworks to provide structure on top of vanilla JavaScript and provide useful features.
+Modern web application development have turned to using [JavaScript MVC](http://alistapart.com/article/javascript-mvc) frameworks to provide structure on top of vanilla JavaScript and provide useful features.